henrywoo/STLandMallocMemory/README.md

 (int) 4096
 [cling]$
 ```
 In addition growing and shrinking a process is an extremely expensive processes, whereas adding and removing memory from a free list is very cheap.
 Therefore, in cases where memory use swings wildly, it is better to spend the time and do the shrinking, but in cases where the memory use holds steadily, it is better to use the freelist and skip shrinking the process.
 The problem is that the memory allocator cannot know which situation it is facing, and therefore cannot perform this task optimally.
 Most malloc implementations do not shrink the process.
+Once fragmentation happens, it is very hard to reclaim because memory is return by page, not by bytes. malloc is to deal with this problem.
+That is why there are so many malloc variants.